JuliaData/TypedTables.jl/docs/src/man/join.md

 The `innerjoin` function can be used to join any tables based on any conditions.
 However, by default only the `isequal` comparison is accelerated via a temporary hash index - all other comparisons will invoke an exhaustive *O*(`n^2`) algorithm.

-See the section on *AcceleratedArrays* for methods of (a) attaching secondary acceleration indices to your columns, and (b) using these to accelerate operations other than `isequal`.
+See the section on Acceleration Indices for methods of (a) attaching secondary acceleration indices to your columns, and (b) using these to accelerate operations using comparisons other than `isequal`.
 For example, a `SortIndex` can be used to accelerate joins on order-related predicates, such as the value in one column being smaller than another column.

 ## Left-group-join

 Currently *SplitApplyCombine* and *TypedTables* do not provide what in SQL is called an `LEFT OUTER JOIN` (or any of the other `OUTER JOIN` operations).

-Such a query can be alternatively modeled as a hyrid group/join operation. *SplitApplyCombine* provides `leftgroupjoin` to perform precisely this.
+Such a query can be alternatively modeled as a hybrid group/join operation. *SplitApplyCombine* provides `leftgroupjoin` to perform precisely this.
+This is similar to LINQ's `GroupJoin` method.
 Let us investigate this query with the same data as for `innerjoin`, above.

 ```julia
 julia> groups = leftgroupjoin(getproperty(:id), getproperty(:customer_id), customers, orders)